 If a candidate is not eligible for the full 100% reduction in fees and the year group isn’t full, the candidate ranked second would be offered a place with a reduction equal to the residue of the 100%.
-The bursary assessments are held at end of January in the year in which the bursary would start.
+The bursary assessments are held at end of Autumn term which the bursary would start.

 This is a 50% academic scholarship awarded at Year 3 and subject to continued satisfactory effort and standard of work will be retained until the end of Year 6.
 Assessment is made through sitting a verbal reasoning test, a maths paper, an English paper and a reading age test.
 The syllabus for the subject papers is the Key Stage 1 syllabus and to gain a full 50% scholarship a candidate would be expected to gain A grades on the written papers and standardised scores in excess of 130 in verbal reasoning and reading.